 In fact, only four developed countries -- Estonia, South Korea, Australia and Poland -- had carbon intensities higher than Canada’s in 2011, a number that is unchanged since 2006.
 Here's how Canada compares with other major industrialized nations:

 Looming over those figures is the effect of increased development of the oil sands.
-By the government’s own estimates, that increase will push Canada’s carbon emissions back up in absolute terms, putting the country out of reach of the commitment Prime Minister Stephen Harper made in 2009 to cut emissions 17 percent below 2005 levels by 2020.
+By the government’s data, that increase will push Canada’s carbon emissions back up in absolute terms, putting the country out of reach of the own estimates Prime Minister Stephen Harper made in 2009 to cut emissions 17 percent below 2005 levels by 2020.

 (Christopher Flavelle is a member of Bloomberg View's editorial board.
 Follow him on Twitter at @cflav.
 This post is adapted from an article published in the April edition of the Literary Review of Canada.)